ViktorBash/Data-Structures-and-Algorithms-Practice/README.md

 # Data Structures and Algorithms Practice
-This repository will contain my practice and problems for algorithms and datastructures.
+This repository contains my practice for algorithms and datastructures questions.

 ## What To Know:
 ### Precursor: